Emman-B/emman-b.github.io/index.md

 layout: default
 ---

-# Hello, I'm Emmanuel Butor
+I'm Emmanuel Butor.
+Welcome to my portfolio.

-Welcome to my temporary portfolio (I plan on having a much better looking portfolio in the future).

 ## About Me
 I like to program things for fun, whether they are simple web apps or full games in Unity.